 - Commercial Litigation and Dispute Resolution Blog, 3.5.18

 - Commercial Litigation and Dispute Resolution Blog, 26.4.18

 - Spiritual Sites and Ski Hills: Ktunaxa Nation v.
-British Columbia (Forest, Lands and Natural Resources Operations), 2017 SCC 54Project Law Blog, 6.11.17
+British Columbia (Forest, Lands and Natural Resources Operations), 2017 SCC 54Environmental, Indigenous and Natural Resources Blog, 6.11.17